newmarwegner/installerenvironment/README.md

 cd /script_to_run
 chmod +x gis_install.sh dev_install.sh
 ./gis_install.sh
-***!!!ATENTION!!!
+***!!!Warning!!!
 There is a moment near of the end on runing script (after pycharm instalation) thats you need authenticate you user***
 ```